alex-pollan/gulp-jasmine-node/README.md

 # Gulp task for jasmine-node

-This is a very basic implementation of a gulp task for *jasmine-node* (thanks to [@sindresorhus](https://github.com/sindresorhus) and to all contributors of this module).
+This is a very basic implementation of a gulp task for *[jasmine-node](https://github.com/mhevery/jasmine-node)*

 ### Install